 Many thousands of asylum seekers and migrants are scattered across Europe, living in terrible conditions, with poor sanitation, no shelter, uncertain access to food, and many of them are subjected to or are witnessing police brutality.
 Among these are a significant number of separated children who are vulnerable to exploitation, trafficking, and violence.
 Due to the dire conditions in the camp, and a lack of understanding of legal rights, compounded by a severe shortage of legal advice in the camp, many persist in their attempt to enter the UK clandestinely, risking their lives, to join close family members.
 Family members in the UK, whether in the process of claiming asylum, or having secured protection, are often desperate to be reunited with family members from whom they have been separated during arduous journeys from their country of origin.

-The MLP has been working to understand how to ameliorate this situation through strategic legal action.
 Working with Citizens UK, and lawyers from Bhatt Murphy, Islington Law Centre, and barristers from Doughty Street and Blackstone Chambers, we were able to identify that many of those with family members in the UK have a right to join their relatives under Dublin III, the EU regulations which govern which states have responsibility for asylum claims made in the EU; in addition, they also have rights under the French and UK governments’ human rights obligations, including the need to take into account the best interests of children.

 The MLP, together with Bhatt Murphy, acted for 3 children and 1 vulnerable adult trapped in the “Jungle” in Calais where the Upper Tribunal of the Immigration and Asylum Chamber allowed all four young people to travel to the UK and be reunited with relatives here.